Top Five Service Tips To Keep Your Wheelchair Van Running for Years

-You've made the investment in a BraunAbility Entervan or Rampvan.
-You're getting where you need to go in an accessible vehicle that offers the best in convenience, safety and style.
+You've made the investment in a BraunAbility handicap van, and you're getting where you need to go in an accessible vehicle that offers the best in convenience, safety and style.
 So how can you make sure you're doing everything you can to get the most out of your investment?

 We asked Dan Walsh, Service and Production Manager at Bussani Mobility, to share some of his best tips for making sure your wheelchair van goes the distance.